 When I’m craving a slightly sophisticated dessert, a slice of citrus olive oil bundt cake is just right.
 With notes of fresh citrus (I used a blend of Meyer lemon and tangerine zest and juice) and fruity extra virgin olive oil, this golden and finely crumbed bundt cake is light and delicious.

-Topped with a drizzle of white chocolate and crowned with sweet spring berries, this sunny cake is a dream for Mother’s Day or your next dinner party.
+Topped with a drizzle of white chocolate and crowned with sweet spring berries, this sunny cake is a dream for Easter, Mother’s Day or your next dinner party.

 - 2 cups cake flour (see note below)